RE Engine: Features

 RE Engine features various improvements over MT Framework, including new anti-aliasing and volumetric lighting features.
 The engine also allows developers to use photogrammetry to create higher quality assets.
 It also includes improved VR support over its predecessor, allowing it to hit high framerates necessary to avoid motion sickness.
 It also includes tools to make animation faster, such as modular rigging, motion matching, procedural animation and motion retargeting.
 RE Engine also has various new physics simulation options which allow for more realistic debris.

+The RE Engine uses C# for game logic and scripting, which runs on a proprietary process virtual machine (PVM) developed by Capcom known as REVM.